 We hope you’ve discovered the new Greensboro Highlands Trail.
 The 0.6 mile route, recommended by biologists to offer a great look at the property’s fascinating natural features while avoiding sensitive habitats, links existing trails to create a new loop past dramatic rock faces and more.
 Vertical gain is about 300 feet.
 The trail is for foot travel only.
 Oli’s Eagle Trail (0.5 miles, foot travel only), connects to the Appalachian Trail in a 20 minute hike, traversing easy to moderate terrain.
 Sections of the trail pass over rocks and boulders, so sturdy footwear is recommended.
 The 0.4 mile Silent Brook Trail, where mountain biking is also permitted, connects the Silent Brook neighborhood to the Velvet Rocks Drive trailhead.

-Generous donors, including the Hypertherm HOPE Foundation, have pitched in with the funds needed to make this trail a reality.
+Generous donors, including the Hypertherm HOPE Foundation, pitched in with the funds needed to make this trail a reality.

 About the Greensboro Ridge Natural Area

 How to get there

 Oli’s Eagle Trail & Silent Brook Trail: From Greensboro Road, turn onto Velvet Rocks Drive and continue to the trailhead parking area at the top of the road.
 The Silent Brook Trail can also be reached from the Silent Brook housing development.
 From Greensboro Road, turn onto Silent Brook Drive, turn right, and park beyond the homes’ parking area.
 The trail begins at the upper northeast corner of the development.
 Please respect the privacy and property of the Velvet Rocks and Silent Brook communities on your way to and from the Natural Area.
 No overnight parking is permitted at the trailhead area.

 Natural Resource Inventory & Management Plan for Greensboro Ridge